Stylok5/Project-2-GameofQuotes/README.md

 ## Wins and Blockers

-Figuring out how to manipulate the data from the API and getting the search bar to only show the name you typed on the page and filter out the others was propably the most challenging part.

 A win was making it possible to search for a character by pressing enter, if it is the only name filtered in the list, without having to write the whole name and also adding some conditional rendering if the characters had no available information for their houses.

+Figuring out how to manipulate the data from the API and getting the search bar to only show the name you typed on the page and filter out the others was probably the most challenging part.

 ## Future content and improvements